martinandert/counterpart/README.md

 translate('foo', { locale: 'de' });
 ```

-There is also a `withScope` function that works exactly the same as `withLocale`.
+There are also `withScope` and `withSeparator` functions that behave exactly the same as `withLocale`.

 ### Adding Translation Data